ArtemVladimirov/broadlinkac2mqtt/README.md

 ## Advantages

 * Small application size (~10.2 Mb docker, ~8.2 Mb Windows Standalone)
 * Easy to install and use
 * Support all platforms
 * Parallel independent air conditioning support.
-I If one air conditioner is offline, it will not affect the rest!
+  If one air conditioner is offline, it will not affect the rest!

 ## Configuration